-The consolidated financial statements of GSV Capital Corp. as of December 31, 2015 and for the year then ended appearing in this prospectus and the related financial statement schedule 12-14 for the year ended December 31, 2015 included elsewhere in this registration statement, and the effectiveness of GSV Capital Corp.'s internal control over financial reporting have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their reports appearing herein and elsewhere in this registration statement.
+The consolidated financial statements of GSV Capital Corp. as of December 31, 2016 and 2015 and for each of the two years in the period ended December 31, 2016 appearing in this prospectus and the related financial statement schedule 12-14 for the years ended December 31, 2016 and 2015 included elsewhere in this registration statement, and the effectiveness of GSV Capital Corp.'s internal control over financial reporting have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their reports appearing herein and elsewhere in this registration statement.
 Such financial statements and financial statement schedules are included in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.

-The consolidated financial statements as of December 31, 2014, and for each of the two years in the period ended December 31, 2014, and the related financial statement schedule 12-14 for the year ended December 31, 2014 included in this prospectus and elsewhere in the registration statement have been so included in reliance upon the report of [], independent registered public accountants located at [], upon the authority of said firm as experts in giving said report.
+The consolidated financial statements for the year ended December 31, 2014 included in this prospectus and elsewhere in the registration statement have been so included in reliance upon the report of Grant Thornton LLP, independent registered public accountants located at Grant Thornton LLP, upon the authority of said firm as experts in giving said report.